 At a hearing in June 2016, we asked the High Court to issue a timetable for the case going forward.
 The Court has now scheduled a trial involving various issues, including misleading statements which we allege were made to investors.

-The trial will take place over 12-15 days in July 2017, and the Court will confirm the exact start date in due course.
+The trial began on 11 July 2017 and will take place over 12-15 days.
 Further information will be provided when it is available.

 The previous undertakings and injunctions we obtained from July 2013 onwards remain in place.